Chapter 3 of 9

 Generate Your Interview Script

 Create Mom Test-compliant interview scripts tailored to your customer segment and problem hypothesis.
+Our AI generates questions based on the Jobs to Be Done framework and flags any leading or hypothetical questions.

 Save Your Progress